Azure/azure-functions-durable-extension/docfx/articles/overview.md

     ctx.ContinueAsNew(counterState);
 }
 ```
 The above function is what you might describe as an "eternal orchestration" - i.e. one that starts and never ends.
-It starts with some input value `counterState`, waits indefinitely for a message called `operation`, performs some logic to update its local state, "restarts" itself by calling `ctx.ContinueAsNew`, and then awaits indefinitely for the next operation.
+It starts with some input value `counterState`, waits indefinitely for a message called `operation`, performs some logic to update its local state, "restarts" itself by calling `ctx.ContinueAsNew`, and then awaits again indefinitely for the next operation.

 ### Pattern #5: Human Interaction and Timeouts
 Many types of process automation often need to involve some kind of human interaction.
 The tricky thing about involving humans in an automated process is that people are not always as highly available and responsive as cloud services.
 These automated processes must account for this, and often do so using timeouts and compensation.